 A violation of employment law can turn your life upside down.
 If you don’t have an attorney working for you, you could possibly lose many of the things you value – your job, your house, your car and many other possessions you worked hard to obtain.

-We understand what's at stake in such cases.
-We also know that many people often only have one opportunity to make their case.
-That's why we work so hard on every single one of them.
+We understand what’s at stake in such cases.
+We also know that you only have one opportunity to make their case.
+That’s why we work so hard.
 We know that the work we do today can affect our clients for the rest of their lives.

 You can expect the same high standards when you hire us to work for you.
 We treat every client with dignity and respect.
 We promptly return phone calls.
 We answer your questions and always put your best interests first.

 Contact Klie Law Offices.
-Call (866) 408-9059 today to schedule a free case evaluation at our Buckhannon office.
-We can also meet you in your home or somewhere else if that's more convenient for you.
+Call (866) 408-9059 today to schedule a free case evaluation at one of our three offices.
+We can also meet you in your home or somewhere else if that’s more convenient for you.